shellspec/shellspec/README.md

                                         [verbose]  do not mute any messages [default] [moderate] mute repeated messages
-                                        [quiet]    mute repeated messages and non-temporarily messages
+                                        [quiet]    mute repeated messages and non-temporarily messages -o, --output GENERATOR              Choose a generator(s) to generate a report [tap]           TAP format

   **** Ranges / Filters ****